dustinpfister/hexo_sitesource/source/_posts/blog-one-hundred-posts-and-counting.md

 ## To 1000 posts!

 I aim to do it, it might take years, or maybe even just a few months if I go nuts with this.
 In any case I think I might write more posts like this when a certain major milestone post number like this comes along.
+In any case I hope the next 100 posts are even better than the first.